 Some colleges overlap wildlife management with veterinary programs that might lead to veterinary school.
 There are also links between wildlife programs and agricultural degree programs that can shift students towards farm careers.

 Graduates in fisheries, wildlife, and agricultural programs can rely on university-level teaching or administrative positions.
 Whatever path you choose, you should consider the country's best wildlife management programs for your education.

-For those who really want to make a difference, you can opt for the University of Florida.
-Ranked among the top 15 public universities in the US today.
-Florida's Wildlife course is exceptional and this is the state's only Bachelor of Science degree in Biodiversity Ecology and Conservation.
+For those who really want to make a difference, you can opt for the University of Florida—ranked among the top 15 public universities in the US today.
+Florida's Wildlife course is exceptional, and this is the state's only Bachelor of Science degree in Biodiversity Ecology and Conservation.

 You can also choose to pursue a Bachelor of Wildlife Conservation from the University of Prince Edward Island, Charlottetown, Canada.
-As Canada still has a vast amount of wilderness to explore, and thus an incredibly complex amount of biodiversity.
+Canada still has a vast amount of wilderness to explore.
+Thus an incredibly complex amount of biodiversity.

-It is important for you to know that Successful experts in wildlife management are committed to sound scientific research and good research methods.
+You need to know that Successful experts in wildlife management also study scientific research and sound research methods.
 Curiosity and an ability to delve deep into the world of nature are essential skills in this field.